rohanverma94/The-Open-Copter/README.md

 * Command Line via avrdude (Linux)

-avrdude -v -p atmega328p -c arduino -P /dev/ttyUSB0 -b 57600 -D -U flash:w: transmitter_rf24.hex:i
+avrdude -C "avrdude.conf" -v -p atmega328p -c arduino -P /dev/ttyUSB0 -b 57600 -D -U flash:w: transmitter_rf24.hex:i

     -b This option sets the baud rate for communicating with the board -p This specifies the target type.
 The configuration file for avrdude has a long list of supported targets, with all the important parameters for each.